jllado/Javascript-FizzBuzz-Kata/README.md

 Return “fizz”, “buzz” or “fizzbuzz”.

 For a given natural number greater than zero return:
-- “fizz” if the number is dividable by 3
+- “fizz” if the number is divisible by 3
-- “buzz” if the number is dividable by 5
+- “buzz” if the number is divisible by 5
-- “fizzbuzz” if the number is dividable by 15
+- “fizzbuzz” if the number is divisible by 15
 - the same number if no other requirement is fulfilled